Marinapozhid/bpmn-health/index.md

 What are the health system challenges where the technology may help?
 According to WHO, they are as follows:
 *	insufficient supply of commodities
-*	healthcare providers poor adherence to clinical guidelines
+*	healthcare provider's poor adherence to clinical guidelines
 *	lack of access to information or data
 *	loss to follow-up of clients